The Bombshell Articles That Defined The #MeToo Movement

 “Matt Lauer Accused of Sexual Harassment by Multiple Women (EXCLUSIVE)” (November 29, 2017, Variety)

-NBC fired Matt Lauer ahead of the publication of Variety reporters' Ramin Setoodeh and Elizabeth Wagmeister's two-month investigation into the alleged inappropriate behavior exhibited by the TV host.
+NBC fired Matt Lauer ahead of the publication of Variety reporters' Ramin Setoodeh and Elizabeth Wagmeister's two-month investigation into the alleged inappropriate behaviour exhibited by the TV host.

 “I went on a date with Aziz Ansari.
 It turned into the worst night of my life” (January 13, 2018, Babe.net)